-1. For development proposals within the Aquifer Protection District, a hydrogeologic study shall be performed by a NH licensed geologist specializing in hydrogeology.
-This study shall evaluate the development's impact on groundwater within both the parcel to be developed and the surrounding land.
-Beyond the property lines of said site groundwater quality shall not be degraded by polluting substances such as, but not limited to, nitrates, phosphates, bacteria, etc. Larger lots may be required based on the findings of said study.
+1. The hydrogeologic study shall be performed by a NH licensed geologist specializing in hydrogeology.

+2. The hydrogeologic study shall evaluate the development's impact on groundwater within both the parcel to be developed and surrounding land.
+Beyond the property lines of said site groundwater quality shall not be degraded by polluting substances such as, but not limited to, nitrates, phosphates, bacteria, etc. Larger lots may be required based on the findings of this study.